sveltejs/svelte/site/content/blog/2021-05-01-whats-new-in-svelte-may-2021.md

 ---
-title: What's new in Svelte: May 2021
+title: "What's new in Svelte: May 2021"
 description: Working toward SvelteKit 1.0 and a showcase full of SvelteKit sites!
 author: Daniel Sandoval
 authorURL: https://desandoval.net